numfocus/elections/election-process.md

 ### Solicit nominees

-Anyone can nominate themselves or someone else to run for one of the board positions, i.e., either the Administrative Board or the Technical Steering Committee, based on their experience and interest.
+Anyone can nominate themselves or someone else to run for one of the board positions, i.e., either the Administrative Board or the Technical Steering Committee, based on their experience and interest by [filling the nomination form][nomination-form].

-We encourage nominations from people who care about open source software.
+We welcome and encourage participation from people of all backgrounds, identities, and geographic diversity.
-This explicitly includes (but not limited to) people who associate with:

-- Software development
-- Community management
-- Technical writing
-- Science and research
-- Legal industry
-- Financial industry

-Use the nomination form (link) to indicate your nomination: <LINK TO FORM>
+Nominees for the **Technical Steering Committee** should be contributors or members of a NumFOCUS Sponsored or Affiliated Project community.
+They should have experience in areas such as governance or community leadership, budget creation and management, infrastructure, and strategic planning.

+Nominees for the **Administrative Board** should be members of the NumFOCUS community with experience in one or more of the following areas: organizational or corporate finance, strategic planning, legal oversight, or marketing and sales.

 ### Review nominees

-The Election committee will screen nominees according to the following criteria:
+The Election committee will review and confirm nominees according to the following criteria:

 - Past actions should not go against NumFocus’s Code of Conduct
 - Minimum legal age in the residing county